Alovelia/redux-simple-starter/readme.md

-- few words about dependencies and devDependencies. dependencies will be automatically compiled to vendor.js Therefore I installed intl to devDependencies.
+- few words about dependencies and devDependencies. dependencies will be automatically compiled to vendor.js Therefore I installed `intl` to devDependencies.
 For this library separate chunk will be created due to architecture.
+Also moved `moment`, `lodash`, `ramda`, `recompose` Reason is the same - these libraries has custom workflow with webpack and babel plugins and their size too big for vendor dll file.